muellerberndt/legion/docs/installation.md

 # Installation Guide

-This guide provides detailed instructions for setting up R4dar on your system.
+This guide provides detailed instructions for setting up Legion on your system.

 ## Prerequisites